 See a Light Show or Display

-The infamous Dyker Heights Holiday Lights can be accessible by bus tour.
+Over on the other side of the Hudson River, the infamous Dyker Heights Holiday Lights can be accessible by bus tour.
 This Brooklyn neighborhood doesn’t take their holiday decorating lightly — pun certainly intended.
 The entire neighborhood gets completely decked out in Christmas lights and passing through has become a New York Holiday tradition.

 Places to Eat + Drink